Zeyu-Li/t3-boilerplate-app/README.md

-# Create T3 App
+# T3 Boilerplate App

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+Created using `npx create-t3-app@latest`

+## Next Steps

+* change constants in `src\components\constants\constants.tsx` for front end defaults
+* change .env.local to your personal settings
+* Remove `src\components\common\LinkButton.tsx` and the reference in index if you want to get rid of boilerplate code
+* Hit the ground running 🏃‍♂️

 ## Why are there `.js` files in here?